 But our definition does not include private enterprises with a social or environmental bent e.g. Cowbell Brewery, Homegrown Food Box.
 The distinction is important.

 Under the terms and conditions of our FedDev agreements, we are allowed, even encouraged, to provide no interest loans of up to $250,000 to social enterprises as we define them.

-If you are interested in applying for a Social Enterprise Loan, please get in touch with Paul Nichol, General Manager, by calling 226-889-8256 ext.
-223 or by emailing firstname.lastname@example.org.
+If you are interested in applying for a Social Enterprise Loan, please reach out to Paul Nichol, General Manager, by calling 226-889-8256 ext.
+223 or by emailing email@example.com.